 Capacity: 530 ml (18 oz) About 1 Pint

-Paired With Trangia (Sweden), White Box (USA), and Evernew (Japan) Spirit Burners
+Can be paired With Trangia (Sweden) and Evernew (Japan) Spirit Burners

 FAQ from the manufacturers: